Concert victims included 9th-grader, ‘life of the party’

 ‘HUGE HOLE IN OUR LIVES’

 Jacob “Jake” Jurinek, 20, was a junior at Southern Illinois University-Carbondale, where he was “pursuing his passion for art and media,” his family said in a statement Sunday.
-He was just a over two weeks short of his 21st birthday.
+He was just short of his 21st birthday.

 He was attending the concert with Patino, his friend and former high school football teammate, according to Patino’s father, Julio Patino.
 He was deeply committed to his family and was known as “Big Jake” by his younger cousins.